top of page

 • What helps you feel good physically

-A rough plan helps you make choices with intention, not impulse — which means fewer regrets and more enjoyment.
+A rough plan helps you make choices with intention, not impulse.
+This means fewer regrets and more enjoyment.

 2. Make Your Own Versions of the Foods You Love